Blignaut24/NederLearn_V5/TESTING.md

 <p align="right">(<a href="#content">back to top</a>)</p><br>

-# Performing tests on various devices
+# Performing Tests on Various Devices
 The website was tested on the following devices:

 - iPhone 5